paysera/php-style-guide/README.md

 public function setNumber($number);
 ```

+> **Why?** Any comment needs to be maintained – if we add parameter, change parameter or return type, we must also update the PhpDoc.
+If PhpDoc does not add any additional information, it just duplicates information that's already provided.

 #### Additional information in PhpDoc

-If description or parameter descriptions, or phpdoc tags other than "param" or "return" are used (for example, a text
-description or other PhpDoc tags), we will add a full phpdoc like the following:
+If method description, parameter descriptions or any other PhpDoc tags other than `@param` and `@return` are used, we will add a full phpdoc like the following:

 ```php
 /**